WPringle/GLOCOFFS/README.md

 - Including the effect of ice area-fraction on ocean surface drag
 - Expanding the Western Europe zoom-in plot to cover most of Europe

+OTHER LINKS
+- Please also check out our dedicated [Alaska forecasts](https://gm-ling.github.io/AKSSFS/)

 ## Hydrodynamic: Maximum Surge (meteorological driven component above tides)

 Click to see closeup of maximum surge and maximum winds/minimum pressure in individual regions